Wh-movement: German

 German does not show the expected effects of the superiority condition during clauses with multiple wh-phrases.
 German appears to have a process that allows the farther wh-phrase to "cross over" the closer wh-phrase and move, not remaining in-situ.
 This movement is tolerated and has less consequences than when compared with English.

 For example, see the following German phrases:

 In a., the gloss shows that the wh-phrase [what] has "crossed over" wh-phrase [who] and is now in Spec-CP to satisfy the [+Q Wh] feature.
 This movement is a violation of the attract closest principle, which is what the superiority condition is based upon.

 Mandarin Chinese

 Mandarin is a wh-in-situ language, which means that it does not exhibit wh-movement in constituent questions.
 In other words, wh-words in Mandarin remain in their original position in their clause, contrasting with wh-movement in English where the wh-word would move in constituent questions.

 In-situ

-The following example illustrates multiple wh-movement in Mandarin, and is written in pinyin for the sake of simplicity and clarity:
+The following example illustrates multiple wh-movement in Mandarin:

 This example demonstrates that the wh-word "what" in Mandarin remains in-situ at Surface structure, while the wh-word "why" in Mandarin moves to proper scope position and, in doing so, c-commands the wh-word that stays in-situ.